A VILLAGE WITHIN THE PARK

 We still practice our music of our ancient ancestors, as well the haunting melodies of the Latin American Marimba which accompanies our traditional Maya dances.

-Various fiestas and rituals are held throughout the year, including everyone’s favorite Hog Head Dance in celebration of Saints Day and the memory of Saint Anthony of Padua on June 13th.
+Various fiestas and rituals are held throughout the year, including everyone’s favourite, (ABDISA) Another Beautiful Day in San Antonio.
+The Hog Head Dance in celebration of Saints Day and the memory of Saint Anthony of Padua on June 13th occurs in this event.
 Festivities begin nine days prior when a pig’s head is baked in a pibil - an underground cooking pit covered with plantain leaves.
-Each villager takes part in decorating the head with sweet bread and colorful paper flags.
-The result is paraded on the shoulders of a man in traditional dress who is being led on a rope and tempted by the shaking of corn in a wooden maraca.
+In the past, each villager used to take part in decorating the hog's head with sweet bread and colourful paper flags.
+The result was paraded on the shoulders of a man in traditional attire while being led on a rope and tempted to follow the shaking of corn in a wooden maraca.

-Many of our ancient Maya rituals take place in our sacred caves, temples, at riverbeds, mountainsides or places of special significance such as Pacbitun, which translates to Stones Set in the Earth.
+Many of our ancient Maya rituals take place in our sacred caves, temples, at riverbeds, mountain sides or places of special significance such as Pacbitun, which translates to Stones Set in the Earth and at the Offering cave in the Elijio Panti National Park.

 Our Food

-Corn is the cornerstone of our diet.
-Xit, also known as Tomalitos, is corn boiled in its own green leaves, whereas plantain leaves are used for Bollos.
+Corn, beans and Squash are the cornerstone of our diet.
+Xtz'iit, also known as Tamalitos, is ground young corn steamed in its own green leaves, whereas plantain leaves are used for Bollos and tamales.
 We have special tortillas, porridge and desserts all made from corn.

-Our tables are graced by a mix of Maya and Creole cuisine.
+Our tables are also graced by a mix of Maya and Creole cuisine.
 Rice and beans is thus a popular dish, often served with a spicy chicken stew.
-Our chickens run and breed freely in the village, and in Tanah we have a special method for hatching chicks.
-We utilise indigenous knowledge of anti-parasitic plants to line their nests, creating a much healthier environment for all.
+The chickens run and breed freely in the village.
+In Tanah we have a special method for hatching chicks.
+We utilise indigenous knowledge of anti-parasitic plants to line their nests, hence encouraging a better survival rate of chicks.

 Our Interrelationships